What is Identity Theft?

 • Physical theft of credit cards, computers and mobile phones

-• Hacking computers and unsecured internet browsing
+• Hacking computers and unprotected internet browsing

 • Phishing emails and texts